 Realign the current mobile crisis service assets with the national crisis care guidelines, which will result in MCTs, comprised of a BH Clinician and a Peer Support Specialist, being dispatched by the crisis call center and intervening 24/7 with anyone, anywhere, and anytime.
-MCT capacity projections for Dane County indicate that 5.2 MCTs (each MCT operating for 40 hours per week), would meet this need.
+MCT capacity projections indicate that 5.2 MCTs (each MCT operating for 40 hours per week with an average of 3 crisis interventions per MCT), would meet this need.